manump97/manump97/README.md

 I love exploring new projects and contributing to the open-source community.

+Thank you for visiting my GitHub profile!
+I hope you find something interesting here. 😄

 ## Job
 - 🔭 Currently working on AVL as a Software / Powertrain Engineer.